 That evening, Plan International made a commitment to Heidy, her brother and her grandmother.
 We would help the elderly grandmother find real and practical alternatives to her dangerous, daily toil.
 We would look after Heidy and ensure the family are fed and warm.
 We would find a sponsor for Heidy and help ensure her future is better than her past.

 That day was a good day for Heidy – the start of a new story – but for thousands like her, it was not.
-If you can, make 2015 the year to invest in the lives of boys and girls around the globe and make a child like Heidy part of your family today.
+If you can, make today the day you give something back.

 A Welcome Pack, introducing you to your sponsored child and family.
 The real starting point of your journey.

 An Annual Update with new photos of your sponsored child and their family, news from the community and much, much more.

 forth to your sponsored child, through which you can build a unique relationship.

 Plan International is a global children’s charity that is making a positive impact in the lives of 78 million children in over 86,000 communities around the world.
 One of the best ways for us and for you to make an immediate and lasting improvement to the lives of the world’s poorest children is by sponsoring one child in one community with Plan International.

 When you sponsor a child, your contribution goes straight to the heart of that child’s community and beyond.
 Your sponsorship ensures your sponsored child has the chance to go to school, to eat a healthy meal each day, to be safe and healthy and to have a roof over their head and food in their belly.
 But more than that.
 Sponsorship allows us to leverage more funds.
 Respond to crises quickly and effectively and ensure that your support goes so much further.

 Sponsorship lets you follow your sponsored child’s progress every step of the way.
 You can be hands-on with the community and child that you sponsor.
 You’ll write letters, exchange experiences, get regular updates and photographs and even have the opportunity to meet if you so choose.